n0shake/Public-APIs/README.md

 # Introduction

-This is an attempt to display all free public APIs scoured from the web which make their resources available for free.
+This is an attempt to display different APIs scoured from the web which make their resources available for consumption.

 APIs
 -------